Repatriation of Australian POWs from South East Asia began 18 August 1945 and by 10 October 18,500 men had been

 The first aircraft returned to Singapore on the same day but did not return to Sumatra for the second evacuation flight.
 The RAAF had been directed that no further aircraft were to be sent to Pakan Baroe.
 Windsor immediately ordered a C47 aircraft return to Sumatra to at least evacuate one more load of sick men, who otherwise would have been forced to remain out in the open at night because they were too frail to return the 5 kilometres to the Hospital Camp.

 Further enquiries and a conference about this event revealed the British DDMS cancelled all flights believing there was not sufficient accommodation on Singapore!

 It was pointed out the fragile condition of not only Australian POWs, but the British too and it was imperative they be airlifted to Singapore as soon as possible.
-The mercy flights continued on 17 September evacuating all the British and Australian POWs from Sumatra.
+The pilots arrived 19 September with ‘Endeavour’ and took the WA survivors, leaving 7 others to fly in the Dakota.
+The mercy flights continued evacuating all the British and Australian POWs from Sumatra.

 The Australians on arrival at Singapore were admitted to 2/14th Australian General Hospital for immediate care.
 Several men from 2/4th were flown directly from Singapore to Guildford Airport a week later on 24 September, 1945.